A functorial approach to rank functions on triangulated categories: Background on additive functions

 \begin{theorem} Let $\cA$ be a locally coherent category.
 The assignments $[H]\mapsto \widetilde{\rho}_{H}$, $\widetilde{\rho}\mapsto \overrightarrow{\Ker\widetilde{\rho}}$, $\cx \mapsto \cx \cap \fp \cA$ and $\cS \mapsto \Zg \cA \setminus\co(\cS)$ induce a bijective correspondence between, respectively: \begin{enumerate}[(a)] \item isoclasses of basic injective objects in $\cA$ of finite endolength; \item basic additive functions on $\fp\cA$; \item hereditary torsion subcategories of finite type $\cx$ of $\cA$ such that $\cA/\cx$ is a locally finite category; \item Serre subcategories $\cS$ of $\fp \cA$ such that $(\fp\cA)/\cS$ is a length category; \item closed discrete subsets of $\Zg \cA$ satisfying the isolation property. \end{enumerate} \end{theorem}

 The correspondence between (a) and (b) restricts to the bijection in Theorem \ref{thm:IrrAdditiveFunctions<->InjFinEndolength}.
 From the proof of Theorem \ref{thm:lastPreliminaries} it is apparent that this correspondence respects decompositions.
-In particular, if $H=\coprod_{i\in I}H_i$ is a basic injective object of finite endolength with $H_i$ indecomposable, then $\widetilde{\rho}_H=\sum_{i\in I}\widetilde{\rho}_{H_i}$.
+Each basic object $H$ admits, by definition, a decomposition $H=\coprod_{i\in I}H_i$ into a coproduct of pairwise non-isomorphic indecomposable objects $H_i$ with local endomorphism rings.
+If $H$ is injective, so are the $H_i$.
+If, moreover, $H$ has finite endolength as in (a), then the objects $H_i$ have finite endolength, as explained in Subsection \ref{subsection lcc}.
+We then have $\widetilde{\rho}_H=\sum_{i\in I}\widetilde{\rho}_{H_i}$.
 The correspondence between (c), (d) and (e) is a restricted version of the bijections in Theorem \ref{thm:ZieglerSpecLocallyCohCat}.

 We conclude this section with further observations that will be used later on.
 These remarks can be deduced from Theorem \ref{thm:lastPreliminaries} and from the material in Appendix \ref{Appendix A}.

 \begin{remark} The inverse of the assignment $\widetilde{\rho} \mapsto \Ker \widetilde{\rho}$ from (b) to (d) maps a Serre subcategory $\cS$ of $\fp\cA$ to $\widetilde{\ell}^E$, where $E:\fp\cA\to (\fp\cA)/\cS$ denotes the corresponding localisation functor and $\widetilde{\ell}$ denotes the composition length on $(\fp\cA)/\cS$ (see Lemma \ref{lem:AddFuncPrecomposedFunctor} and the proof of Proposition \ref{prop:IrrAdditiveFunctions<->InjFinEndolength2}). \end{remark}